Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

   - *Rationale*: Shorter and simpler header files are easier to read, and reduce compile time

+- Use only the lowercase alphanumerics (`a-z0-9`), underscore (`_`) and hyphen (`-`) in source code filenames.

+  - *Rationale*: `grep`:ing and auto-completing filenames is easier when using a consistent naming pattern.
+Potential problems when building on case-insensitive filesystems are avoided when using only lowercase characters in source code filenames.

 - Don't import anything into the global namespace (`using namespace ...`).
 Use fully specified types such as `std::string`.